CivTopWolf/CME/Prospectus.rst

 :Founder: TheLoneTopwolfx
 :Coordinates: (-6720, 3050)

-The CME is offering to sell shares of common stock in this offering.
-The selling stockholders identified in this prospectus are offering an additional 1000 shares of common stock.
+The CME is offering to sell shares of common stock.
+The selling stockholders identified in this prospectus are offering an additional `1000` shares of common stock.
 Each share of common stock is entitled to one vote.

 .. contents::